joutwater/Data-Structures/week05/README.md

                 }<br/>
   The data does not need to be in an elaborate table like other database outputs.
 As the example shows, I imagine the user only wanting relatively simple information through an easy search.
 To my understanding, these qualitites reflect the purpose of a noSQL database.

-3. The hierarchy of the data is limited to the categrories of project, date, and everything else.
-I designed the database to group each post by project (partition key) and then by date (sort key) within each project.
+3. The hierarchy of the data is limited to the categrories of project and date.
+I designed the database to group each post by project (partition key) and then, within each post, the date (sort key) can be used as a secondary search value.
+So, the project value is the primary category for grouping while the date value doesn't necessarily group posts but is a sub-category by which a search request can be completed.
 After project and date categories are defined, every other category has the same value in terms of hierarchy level.

 ### Part two: